Consensys/linea-token-list/README.md

 # Linea Token List

 This repository maintains a list of ERC20 tokens available on Linea.
 The list is kept updated by the community.
+For comprehensive details and additional context, visit our [Linea Token List](https://consensys.github.io/linea-token-list/).

 If you want to add a token or validate an addition, please follow the procedures outlined below.